philrz/super/docs/commands/super.md

 ```mdtest-command
 super -z sample.csv sample.json
 ```
-would produce this output in the default Super JSON format
+would produce this output in the default SUP format
 ```mdtest-output
 {a:1.,b:"foo"}
 {a:2.,b:"bar"}